GDXN/MangaCMS/README.md

 	 - Realitylapse.com (Planned, possibly)

  - To Add:
+	 - Tadanohito as a H source
+	 - http://tapastic.com/ (Lots of western stuff.
+Add a separate western table system, and start grabbing webcomics?)
 	 - NoManga   - 500 Error
-	 - MangaTown - Converts to JPEG.
+	 - ~~MangaTown~~ - Converts to JPEG.
-	 - MangaHere - No resizing? converts to JPEG?
+	 - ~~MangaHere~~ - converts to JPEG?
+Seems like they recompress
-	 - MangaSky  - No resizing, converts to JPEG?
+	 - ~~MangaSky~~  - converts to JPEG?
-	 - maturemangas.com

 I prefer to focus on scraping sites that offer archive downloads, but those are fairly rare, so image-hosting sites are also scraped.
 Scraped images are automatically packed into per-chapter archives.
 My only absolute criteria for inclusion at this time is that the site not resize or watermark files, since that prevents the deduplication system from working properly (note: I'm more relaxed about this for the H sites, primarily out of necessity).